Read time: 5 minutes

 Generally, the process of backup is conducted using these two techniques-

-Cloud Backup, often referred to as remote backup, is a method for securely storing data on online servers to safeguard against errors and failures.
-As online infrastructure continues to expand, organizations increasingly favor this approach for its flexibility and user-friendliness.
+Cloud Backup, which is also referred to as remote backup, is a technique to store any data on online servers to protect them from any kind of errors and failures.
+With the ever-growing online facilities, organizations prefer this technique due to its flexibility and ease.

 A professional utility to backup Office 365 data